Skip to content

 - Expected: "Thank you"

-Tips for Recording Flows:
+Tips for recording flows:

-• Use the Selector Picker in the Flow Editor to easily select elements
+• Use the Selector Picker in the Flow Editor to select elements easily

 • Use descriptive names for your steps (include what they do in parentheses)